mslegrand/svgR/README.md

 # svgR
 An R package to generate SVG markup.
-A short example is
+(Can be embedding in R presentations, slides and Shiny applications) A short example is

     svgR(wh=c(800,600), circle(cxy=c(400,300), r=100))